 - eating too much sugary foods or simple carbohydrates

 - a genetic condition called familial hypercholesterolaemia

-There aren't any signs of high cholesterol until something goes wrong, like a heart attack.
-So measuring your cholesterol levels regularly — aim for every 3 months if your levels are abnormal.
+There aren't usually any signs of high cholesterol until something goes wrong, like a heart attack.
+So it’s vital to measure your cholesterol levels regularly — aim for every 3 months if your levels are abnormal.

 Regular cholesterol tests are particularly important if you: